 - They're a grown-up alternative to wearing athletic sneakers with summer outfits

 The drawing room alternative to the marina’s boat shoe is the suede loafer.
 Loafers have the comfy shape, and smart-yet-preppy look of the boat shoe but they’re even more classic.
-This pair by Jay Butler comes in a luxury olive suede that will work with any outfit that you’d usually wear with boat shoes, but with an added bonus: they’ll bring an effortless dose of timeless style and sophistication.
+This pair sent to us by Jay Butler comes in a luxury olive suede that will work with any outfit that you’d usually wear with boat shoes, but with an added bonus: they’ll bring an effortless dose of timeless style and sophistication.